An Efficient and Adaptive Watermark Detection System with Tile-based Error Correction

-Building upon our adaptive CUDA stream allocation strategy and our \emph{interleaving} strategy introduced in previous sections, we further propose a scheduling method to balance utilization at the mini-batch level.
+Building upon our adaptive multi-channel horizontal fusion strategy and our \emph{interleaving} strategy introduced in previous sections, we further propose a scheduling method to balance utilization at the micro-batch level.
 While interleaving hides preparation latency and decouples batch boundaries, the proposed scheduling method smooths per-stage load across streams to reduce pipeline bubbles during preprocessing, tiling, and decoding.
 In some scenarios, tiling and decoding involve strong data dependencies but small kernel footprints.

-In practice, we first profile stage latencies $(t_0,t_1,t_2)$ and per-sample memory usage during the warm-up phase of our stream allocation strategy proposed in \sectionref{sec:so:sso:plp}.
-Then, for a mini-batch of size $m$ under a baseline batch $b_0$ and a stream allocation $(s_0,s_1,s_2)$, we formulate the predicted bottleneck cost as \( c(m)= \max\Bigl\{\tfrac{t_0}{s_0},\,\tfrac{t_1}{s_1},\,\tfrac{t_2}{s_2}\Bigr\}\cdot \tfrac{m}{b_0}. \) Scheduling proceeds with a longest-processing-time (LPT) rule: each mini-batch is placed on the stream with the lowest accumulated load, subject to load balance and memory constraints.
+In practice, we first profile stage latencies $(t_0,t_1,t_2)$ and per-sample memory usage during the warm-up phase of our multi-channel horizontal fusion strategy proposed in \sectionref{sec:so:sso:plp}.
+Then, for a micro-batch of size $m$ under a baseline batch $b_0$ and a stream allocation $(s_0,s_1,s_2)$, we formulate the predicted bottleneck cost as \( c(m)= \max\Bigl\{\tfrac{t_0}{s_0},\,\tfrac{t_1}{s_1},\,\tfrac{t_2}{s_2}\Bigr\}\cdot \tfrac{m}{b_0}. \) Scheduling proceeds with a longest-processing-time (LPT) rule: each micro-batch is placed on the stream with the lowest accumulated load, subject to load balance and memory constraints.
 Low input variance further ensures schedule stability under this rule.
-If either constraint fails, the mini-batch is split down to a minimum size $b_{\min}$ and rescheduled.
+If either constraint fails, the micro-batch is split down to a minimum size $b_{\min}$ and rescheduled.
 In practice, preprocessing is scheduled first, and its outputs feed into downstream queues, so that tiling and decoding automatically inherit the smoothed arrivals established by preprocessing.
-The global batch $B$ is evenly partitioned into mini-batches (clipped by $b_{\min}$), which amortizes the overhead of frequent launches.
+The global batch $B$ is evenly partitioned into micro-batches (clipped by $b_{\min}$), which amortizes the overhead of frequent launches.